jrnold/r4ds-exercise-solutions/docs/visualize.md

 ```

+### Exercise 3. {.exercise}

-3. Map a continuous variable to color, size, and shape.
-How do these aesthetics behave differently for categorical vs. continuous variables?
+> Map a continuous variable to color, size, and shape.
+> How do these aesthetics behave differently for categorical vs. continuous variables?

 The variable `cty`, city highway miles per gallon, is a continuous variable: